devsuyeb/Voucher-system-login-ESP8266-OpenWrt-Nodogsplash-/docs/installation_guide.md

     option dest_ip '192.168.1.0/24'
 ```

+This allows the ESP8266 to be accessed even before the client logs in.

 ### Set Session and Timeout Settings

-Find and adjust these settings as needed:
+Find and edit the following lines:

 ```text
 # Client timeouts in minutes